paulwizviz/go-web/docs/Arch.md

 # Architecture

-Your scaffold has been architected to help you, as a developer, to create a native macOS, Linux and Windows app or a Docker-based container.
+Your scaffold has been architected to help you, as a developer, create a native macOS, Linux and Windows app or a Docker-based container.

-Your built native app embads the following items:
+## Customising the scaffold

-* Your UI resources (html, Javascripts, images, etc) in a byte code;
+1. Modify the Go module name in `go.mod` to suite your requirement;

-* A web (serving your UI) and a RESTful server.
+2. Modify the folder name `./cmd/goreact` to one of your choice `./cmd/<youur-choice>`

-When you elect to build container-based app, it will generate Docker images with the native app embedded.
+3. Modify the content `./scripts/common.sh`

 ## Scaffold folders